AWinterman/simple-scuttle/README.md

 }
 ```

-The assumption is that a digest object is sent from one node (the node
-specified by `source_id`) to another, and specifies what information the
+The assumption is that a digest object is sent from one node  to another, and
-receiver should send back to the sender (all deltas the receiver has seen for
+specifies what information the receiver should send back to the sender (all
-the specified source node, with version number greater than `digest.version`).
+deltas the receiver has seen for the specified source node, with version
-Upon receiving a digest, a the receiver queues all such deltas into its
+number greater than `digest.version`).
+Upon receiving a digest, the
+receiver queues all such deltas into its Readable buffer.
-Readable buffer.

-If `!!digest.done` is true, then the receiver will also send back delta on
+If `!!digest.done` is true, then the receiver will also send back delta on any
-any peers it knows about that the sender did not mention since the last time an
+peers it knows about that the sender did not mention since the last time an
 object  satisfying `obj.done && obj.digest` was written to the stream.
 This
-permits us to dynamically grow the state over time.
-Note that once a new key is
+permits the number of keys in the state to dynamically grow over time.
+Note
-added, there is currently no way to delete it appart from calling `delete
+that once a new key is added, there is currently no way to delete it appart
-Gossip.state[key]` at every node.
-This is unsafe-- I'd avoid designing a system
+from calling `delete Gossip.state[key]` at every node, and then handling
+`digest` objects asking for `key` appropriately.
+This is unsafe-- I'd
-in which the number of keys can grow without bound.
-Safe deletes is a [To
+avoid designing a system in which the number of keys can grow without bound.
-Do][todo]
+Implementing a safe delete method remains a [To Do][todo]

 The other kind of object, the delta, is an object that appears like the
 following: